Call For Paper

 (eISSN-3048-9555)

-INDEXED II OPEN ACCESS II PEER REVIEWED II REFEREED JOURNAL II MULTIDISCIPLINARY II QUARTERLY ll SCHOLARLY II INTERNATIONAL JOURNAL
+INDEXED II OPEN ACCESS II PEER REVIEWED II REFEREED JOURNAL II SOCIAL SCIENCES II BI-MONTHLY ll SCHOLARLY II INTERNATIONAL JOURNAL

-We are a multidisciplinary journal; we welcome submissions from any and all areas of study in the following fields: engineering, mathematics, economics, social science, the arts, medicine, pharmacy, business administration (MBA), physical science, computer science, and all branches of the physical science.
+We are a Social Sciences journal; we welcome submissions from any and all areas of study in the following fields: Social Science, Education, History, economics, Geography, Philosophy Political Science and all branches of the Social Sciences.

 Thumbnail 1